alexandreiabattles/content-ops-starter/content/pages/home.md

           We defend our identities, differences, origins, and praise a diverse community.
 Any disrespectful comment about it, is enough to know that Alexandreia is not your place.. we encourage, we love, we open minded
-          .. we are sisterhood / brotherhood - and for sure, we learn
+          .. we are sisterhood / brotherhood - and for sure, we learn.
         image:
           type: ImageBlock
           url: >-